Xilinx/PYNQ/docs/source/pynq_libraries/grove.rst

    ledbar = Grove_LEDbar(base.ARDUINO,ARDUINO_GROVE_G4)
    ledbar.reset()

-More information about the Grove drivers in the Arduino subpackage, the supported peripherals and APIs can be found in the :ref:`pynq-lib-arduino` section.
+More information about the Grove drivers in the Arduino subpackage, the supported peripherals, and APIs can be found in :ref:`pynq-lib-arduino`.

-For more examples using the *PYNQ Arduino Shield*, see the Arduino Notebooks folder on the Pynq-Z1 board in the following directory:
+For more examples using the *PYNQ Shield*, see the notebooks in the following directory on the PYNQ-Z1 board:

 .. code-block:: console

-   <Jupyter Home>/base/arduino/
+   <Jupyter Dashboard>/base/arduino/